vigneshavm/Interview-questions/JS Q.md

 #### **Interface vs. Type**

- Both `interface` and `type` are used for defining shapes of objects, but they have subtle differences:
+- "`interface` and `type` are both used to define the structure of data in TypeScript."
-- **Interface**: Primarily used to define object shapes and can be extended or implemented.
+- "Interfaces are mainly for describing object shapes and can be **extended** or **implemented** by classes."
-- **Type**: More flexible than `interface` and can define primitive types, union types, intersection types, and more.
+- "Types are more flexible — they can describe **objects, primitives, unions, intersections**, and more."

-**Key Differences**:
+- "One major difference is: **interfaces can be merged**, but **types cannot** be merged once created."
-- **Extensibility**: Interfaces can be extended or merged, whereas types cannot be merged once defined.
+- "In practice, if I'm only defining an object structure, I prefer using an `interface`."
-- **Use Cases**: While `interface` is best suited for defining object shapes, `type` is better for complex types, like unions or tuples.
+- "If I need to create something complex, like combining multiple types or handling different kinds of data, then `type` is a better fit."

 **Example**:
 ```typescript